Labour MP Stephen Kinnock: It would be 'betrayal' not to let Parliament vote on Article 50

-Labour MP Stephen Kinnock says Theresa May has a “moral duty” to let Parliament vote before triggering Britain’s exit from the European Union.
+Labour MP Stephen Kinnock says Theresa May has a “moral duty” to let Parliament vote on triggering Britain’s official exit from the European Union begins.

 Kinnock, a leading Remain campaigner, told Business Insider it would be “completely absurd” and “a betrayal” if British MPs were not given the chance to vote before Theresa May triggers Article 50.